Nahikari García: Spain senior national team

 In August 2018, García was called up to the senior Spain squad for the first time by manager Jorge Vilda.
 She made her debut on 31 August and scored within eight minutes of coming on as a second-half substitute in a 5–1 win over Finland.

 In 2019, García was called up for the 2019 World Cup.

 Sponsorships

 García is currently sponsored by Spanish sportswear manufacturer Joma.

 Personal life

 García's first name, Nahikari, derives from her Basque origin and represents the values of nobility, loyalty and intelligence.
-Aside from football, she is also currently studying towards a degree in medicine and completed her first course in 2016.
+Aside from football, she also studied towards a degree in medicine, completing her first course in 2016.
 In an interview with AS in the same year she explained that while it was "a little crazy" to combine her degree with football, she felt that football helped her with her studies and vice versa.

 Superstition

 García is fastidious when it comes to pre-match rituals.
 She plays with the same tape, wears two pairs of socks and always enters the field of play with her right foot first.